eleeyy/Farlight-Registration/README.md

 # Farlight-Registration
-Registration and Log In System with database
+Registration and Log In System with database using python and tkinter